AMC Ambassador: 1966

 The 232 CID I6, as well as the 287 and 327 CID V8s remained in the line, but transmission selections now included a new console-mounted four-speed manual.
 Most Ambassadors continued to be ordered with automatic transmissions.

-Motor Trend magazine tested a 1966 DPL equipped with a 327 engine that "definitely has snap we hadn't felt before" and even with an automatic transmission experienced "healthy wheelspin from both rear wheels [because of the Twin-Grip limited-slip differential]...
+Motor Trend magazine tested a 1966 DPL equipped with a 327 engine that "definitely has snap we hadn't felt before" and, even with an automatic transmission, experienced "healthy wheelspin from both rear wheels [because of the Twin-Grip limited-slip differential]...
 Subtle changes in this year's suspension, which include longer shocks and different springs, have a pronounced effect on the way the car feels and handles.
 Most welcome is the improved steering response.
 The car has a new feet-on-the-ground feeling, and body lean seems to have been reduced.
 The ride remains very good...
-As before, the interior's the outstanding feature of the Ambassador.
+As before, the interior is the outstanding feature of the Ambassador.
 Its quality is such that other luxury cars, even higher priced ones, could well imitate it...."

 Perhaps the biggest change, however, was that the Ambassador lost its historic Rambler nameplate, as the car was now marketed as the "American Motors Ambassador" or "AMC Ambassador".
 Abernethy was again responsible for this marketing move, as he attempted to move the stylish new Ambassador even further upmarket.
 To him, that meant that the Rambler name and its economy car image would be eschewed to give the car a clean slate in a market that was turning away from a focus on economy and toward V8 performance.
 The evidence suggests that Abernethy was on the right track with moving the Ambassador upscale to compete with other manufacturers' luxury models as sales of the AMC's flagship jumped from 18,647 in 1964 to over 64,000 in 1965, and then in 1966, they went to more than 71,000.
-Although the Ambassador accounted for a mere fraction of total passenger car sales in the U.S., it was an important step in bringing AMC's products in line with what the consumer of the day wanted.
+Although the Ambassador accounted for a mere fraction of total passenger car sales in the U.S., it was a step in bringing AMC's products in line with what the consumer of the day wanted.